Ferrero and Nutella, Pride of Alba

 After the death of Pietro, the widow Piera, with a strong managing mindset, was now in charge of the factory, together with Giovanni, the sales talent of the family.

-The young Michele, Pietro’s son, joined the team and from the very beginning, he supervised the production, traveling abroad and hunting for the best ingredients and the most modern supplies.
-His passion for industrial technologies brought him to patent his own machinery which made the Ferrero chocolate factory a leader in the field.
+The young Michele, Pietro’s son, joined the team and supervised the production, traveling abroad and hunting for the best ingredients.
+His passion for industrial technologies brought him to patent his machinery, which made Ferrero a leader in the field.

-The result was not only an increase in production but a progressive operation able to make products that required advanced technology.
-Ferrero got it right on many occasions, before any other competitor within the confectionery industry.
+The result was a production increase and a progressive operation able to make products that required advanced technology.
+Ferrero succeeded on many occasions, before any other competitor within the confectionery industry.

 Each investment and strategy was based on a broad and brave vision, often against anyone else’s opinion.
-Some examples of this wise entrepreneurship was the decision to compete in foreign markets in times of historical hardships or the idea to sell chocolate eggs all year round, beyond the traditional Easter season.
+Some examples of this wise entrepreneurship were the decision to compete in foreign markets or to introduce chocolate eggs all year round, beyond the traditional Easter season.

-Nonetheless, selling iced tea in a light and practical take out package, revealed to be a new concept of a summer soda.
+Nonetheless, the idea of selling iced tea in a light and practical takeout package turned out to be a new concept for a summer soda.

 Stabilimento Ferrero ad Alba